oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

   <https://www.oracle.com/database/technologies/instant-client.html>`__,
   or those included in Oracle Database if Python is on the same machine as the database.
-Oracle client libraries versions 19, 18, 12, and 11.2 are supported on Linux, Windows and macOS.
+Oracle client libraries versions 19, 18, 12, and 11.2 are supported on Linux, Windows and macOS (Intel x86).
 Users have also reported success with other platforms.
 Use the latest client possible:
   Oracle's standard client-server version interoperability allows connection to both older and newer databases.